jam-madrigal/portfolio/README.md

 - Create a consistent style and theme for the webpages
 - Once the about me page was finished, that framework was transferred to the other two pages
 - Rearrange content as desired whilst checking for responsiveness
 - Quickly discovering that making sure the size of everything is acceptable on most devices is quite the challenge...
+Many hours on this alone
+- Added current contact information